open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 hooks to shut down the SDK when appropriate.
 Because OpenTelemetry Java uses `java.util.logging` for its logging, some of that logging may be suppressed during shutdown hooks.
-This is a bug in the JDK itself, and not something under the control of OpenTelemetry Hava.
+This is a bug in the JDK itself, and not something under the control of OpenTelemetry Java.
 If you require logging during shutdown hooks, please consider using `System.out` rather than a logging framework that might shut itself down in a shutdown hook, thus suppressing your log messages.
 See this [JDK bug](https://bugs.openjdk.java.net/browse/JDK-8161253) for more details.